Jolly's (department store): Early history

-1918 onwards
+1918 onwards, Frasers ownership and closure

 During the First World War, business struggled so special train excursions were started, and with the visit of Queen Mary while she was at Badminton, saw the profits increase which was enough for the business to purchase the Milsom street site outright.

 In 1922 the company re-purchased the Bristol store that it had sold in 1889, which was financed by the company being floated in 1923.
 A small furniture store was opened in Cardiff also in this year.
 By 1924 the turnover of the chain amounted to £264,000.
 However by the late 1920s and 30s the business struggled during the depression, and only minor alterations were made to the Bristol and Bath stores.

 During the Second World War, the Bristol store was completely destroyed by Enemy bombing and smaller premises on Whiteladies Road was used, and eventually purchased as the stores permanent home.

 In the 1961, the Bristol store was enlarged by the purchase of an adjourning three storey building, and the Bath store had a new restaurant added in 1965.
 By 1968 a new separate holding company was formed Jolly & Son (Holdings) Ltd was set up to oversee several other business set up, including an auction house and a transportation company.

 In 1970, the business was purchased by E J Dingles and Co, who in turn were purchased by House of Fraser.
-The Bristol store was closed, while the Bath store is still trading as a House of Fraser store.
-Following a major refurbishment of the Milsom Street store in 2014, the Jolly's name has been revived.
+The Bristol, Queens Road store was closed in 2001, while the Bath store continued to trade as a House of Fraser store albeit with the retained historic Jolly's signage.
+Following a major refurbishment and restoration of the Milsom Street store in 2014, the Jolly's name was revived.
+In December 2024, closing down signs appeared in store windows as Frasers Group decided to shutter the department store, one of the oldest in Europe.
+The store closed in February 2025.

+Reopening

+However in March 2025 it was announced that Jolly's would reopen in early 2026 following restoration and repair work on the building.
+The store will now be owned and operated by Morleys Stores.